PepsiCo Breaks Out The Bubbly With $3.2 Billion Deal For SodaStream

 Sales of soft drinks, PepsiCo's traditional products, are struggling.
 Generally, according to the Journal, "big brands are losing shelf space to smaller, trendier entrants and established players are scrambling for growth."

 SodaStream was founded in 1903 by London Gin distiller W & A Gilbey.
-The company's fizzy drink maker was a hot item in Britain in the 1970s and 80s, Reuters writes, "but its popularity faded as bottled sodas became cheaper."
+The company's fizzy drink-maker was a hot item in Britain in the 1970s and '80s, Reuters writes, "but its popularity faded as bottled sodas became cheaper."

 In recent years, SodaStream was the target of an international boycott because it was operating in the occupied West Bank, in the Israeli settlement of Ma'ale Adumim.
 The controversy received major international attention when Scarlett Johansson started doing commercials for the company.
 At the time, the actress also was working with the charity Oxfam, which opposes Israeli settlements in the West Bank — a role she left in 2014 because of her work with SodaStream.